kazuhiro-seki/sapir/README.md

 ## Reference

 Kazuhiro Seki and Yusuke Ikuta.
 S-APIR: News-based Business Sentiment Index.
-In Proceedings of the 24th European Conference on Advances in Databases and Information Systems, pp. 189-198, August 2020.
+In *Proceedings of the 24th European Conference on Advances in Databases and Information Systems*, pp. 189-198, August 2020.